Elicitation

 The society layer contains governments, which mandate that organizations follow certain standards that ensure products are safe and secure.
 Governments establish regulatory bodies with wide powers that enforce compliance with these rules.

 A constraint places restrictions on the design or implementation choices available to developers.
-It’s another kind of non-functional requirement, different from quality attributes.
 Constraints can come from stakeholders (like compliance officers), external systems that the product must interact with, or from other development activities, like transition and maintenance.

 It’s easy to miss requirements:

 • Assumed requirements are those that users expect without explicitly expressing them.
-Non-functional requirements are often assumed.
+Quality attribute requirements are often assumed.

 • Implied requirements are those that are necessary because of another requirement.